strongloop/loopback/docs/quickstart.md

 ### About the sample app

-The StrongLoop sample application is a mobile app for an imaginary military equipment rental dealer with outlets in major cities around the world.
+The StrongLoop sample is a mobile app for "Blackpool," an imaginary military equipment rental dealer with outlets in major cities around the world.
+It enables customers (small-time generals) to rent weapons and buy ammunition from Blackpool using their mobile phones.
+The app displays a map of nearby rental locations and see currently available weapons, which you can filter by price, ammo type and distance.
+Then, you can use the app to reserve the desired weapons and ammo.

+For more details on the sample app, see [StrongLoop sls-sample-app](https://github.com/strongloop/sls-sample-app) in GitHub.